lucas-isenmann/clustiflor/readme.md

 # Clustiflor

-Clustering and biclustering algorithm with overlaps.
+Clustering of graphs and biclustering of bipartite graphs algorithms with overlaps.